YoujiaZhang/SigmaCCS/README.md

 The example codes for usage is included in the [test.ipynb](main/test.ipynb)

 ## Others
+The following files are in the `others/` folder
-- analyze the feature importance
+- [Attribute Analysis.ipynb](main/test.ipynb). analyze the attribute importance
-- visualize the learned representation with UMAP
+- [UMAP.ipynb](main/test.ipynb). visualize the learned representation with UMAP
-- investigate of the relationship between SigmaCCS and theoretical calculation
+- [theoretical calculation.ipynb](main/test.ipynb). investigate of the relationship between SigmaCCS and theoretical calculation
+- *model*:
+    - model.h5
 - *data*:
-    - Attribute importance data
-        - Attribute importance
+    - *Attribute importance data*
-        - Coordinate data
-    - UMAP data
+        - *Attribute importance* (data.csv)
+        - *Coordinate data* (Store the 3D coordinate data of all molecules in data.csv)
-        - Coordinate data
+    - *UMAP data*
+        - *Coordinate data* (Store the 3D coordinate data of all molecules in Sampled data + training data.csv)
         - Sampled data + training data.csv
-        - Sampled data + training data.npy
+        - Sampled data + training data.npy (Molecular vectors of all molecules)
         - Sampled data + training data-UMAP-EUC-60.npy
-    - theoretical calculation data
+    - *theoretical calculation data*
-        - Coordinate data
+        - *Coordinate data* (Store the 3D coordinate data of all molecules in data.csv)
         - data.csv
+        - LJ_data.csv (Get the LJ interaction parameters of different elements according to LJ_data.csv)

+## Slurm script
+slurm script for generating CCS of PubChem in HPC cluster.
+The following files are in the `slurm/` folder
+- mp.py
+- multiple_job.sh
-        - LJ_data.csv
+- normal_job.sh